bacover/OpenVINOInstall/GX_Configure_2018R5.md

-  * Go to the `Downloads` directory or the directory to which you downloaded the Intel® Quartus® package.
+  * Go to the `Downloads` directory or the directory to which you downloaded the Intel® Quartus® software package.
 This document assumes the software is in the `Downloads` directory:
 		`cd ~/Downloads`

   * Use the command for the package you downloaded:

-	  * **Option 1: Intel® Quartus® Pro:**
+	  * **Option 1: Intel® Quartus® software Pro:**
 				`sudo chmod +x QuartusProProgrammerSetup-17.1.0.240-linux.run`

-	  * **Option 2: Intel® Quartus® Lite:**
+	  * **Option 2: Intel® Quartus® software Lite:**
 				`chmod +x QuartusProgrammerSetup-17.1.0.590-linux.run`

-  * Run the Intel® Quartus® Installer:
+  * Run the Intel® Quartus® software Installer:
 		`sudo ./Quartus.<version>.run`

   * Click through the installer to the end.
 Remove the checkmarks from all boxes at the end of the installation.
   * By default, the software is installed under `/home/user`.
 We suggest changing this directory to `/opt/altera` during the installation.
-A subdirectory is created with the name dependent on your version of Intel® Quartus®:
+A subdirectory is created with the name dependent on your version of Intel® Quartus® software:

-	  * Intel® Quartus® Pro: `/opt/altera/intelFPGA_pro/17.1`
+	  * Intel® Quartus® software Pro: `/opt/altera/intelFPGA_pro/17.1`
-	  * Intel® Quartus® Lite: `/opt/altera/intelFPGA/17.1`
+	  * Intel® Quartus® software Lite: `/opt/altera/intelFPGA/17.1`

   * Download `fpga_support_files.tgz` from the [Intel Registration Center](http://registrationcenter-download.intel.com/akdlm/irc_nas/12954/fpga_support_files.tgz).
-The files in this `.tgz` archive are required to ensure your FPGA card and the Intel Distribution of OpenVINO toolkit work correctly.
+The files in this `.tgz` archive are required to ensure your FPGA card and the Intel® Distribution of OpenVINO™ toolkit work correctly.
   * Go to the directory where you downloaded the `fpga_support_files.tgz` archive.
   * Unpack the `.tgz` file:
 		`tar -xvzf fpga_support_files.tgz`